awoods/collectionbuilder.github.io/_howto/installrubywindows.md

 We have had regular success in installing Ruby on Windows using the Ruby Installer.
 We have, however, mostly been using Windows 10 machines.
 If you are using an earlier Windows OS, there may be steps or problems we have not encountered.
 If you have a significant problem with this process, please let us know.
 We would like to update the documentation for others in the future if any common problems arise.

 {: .pl-4 }
->*<small>Some of this material was gleaned from [an "install ruby on windows" article on stackify](https://stackify.com/install-ruby-on-windows-everything-you-need-to-get-going/)</small>*
+>*<small>Some of this material was gleaned from [an "install ruby on windows" article on stackify](https://stackify.com/install-ruby-on-windows-everything-you-need-to-get-going/).
+Check the official [Jekyll install on Windows docs](https://jekyllrb.com/docs/installation/windows/) for more options.</small>*